[Skip to Content]

 What Is Fiber?

-Fiber is a type of carbohydrate that the body doesn't digest (break down).
+Fiber is a kind of carbohydrate that the body doesn't digest (break down).
 Dietary fiber is found in plant foods like fruits, vegetables, whole grains, and beans.

 Fiber can be soluble or insoluble:

 • Soluble fiber dissolves in water.
-It helps lower cholesterol and improve blood sugar control.
+It helps lower cholesterol and improve blood sugar control by reducing how much of those substances the body absorbs.

-• Insoluble fiber does not dissolve in water.
-It helps with constipation.
+• Insoluble fiber doesn’t dissolve in water.
+It helps food move through the intestines.

 Both kinds of fiber are important parts of a healthy diet.